openraildata/openldbws-example-python/README.md

 * https://lite.realtime.nationalrail.co.uk/OpenLDBWS/

-This code is written for version 2017-10-01.
+This code is written for version 2021-11-01.
 To update it to use a later version, edit `getDepartureBoardExample.py` and change the `WSDL` variable.

 Support
 -------

-This code has been tested on Python 3.6.7 and 2.7.15.
+This code has been tested on Python 3.10.4.

 For support and questions with using the OpenLDBWS, please use the forum at the following URL: